 Bangkok to Trat by Bus

-Buses for Trat leave from both Mo Chit northern bus terminal as well as Ekamai Bus Terminal.
-Unless you live somewhere very close to Mo Chit, your better option is traveling from Ekamai Bus Terminal which is located right in front of the Ekamai BTS skytrain station.
-There are regular air-con services from 4am to midnight roughly every 90 minutes, the one way fare is 225 THB.
-Highly depending on the traffic in Bangkok, the trip takes between five and six hours.
+Buses for Trat leave from both Ekkamai Bus Terminal as well as Mo Chit Northern Bus Terminal in Bangkok.
+Unless you live somewhere very close to Mo Chit, your better option is traveling from Ekkamai Bus Terminal which is conveniently located right in front of the Ekkamai BTS Station.

-Once you reached the bus terminal in Trat (see picture below), you can take a songthaew pick-up taxi to Thanon Thana Charoen (the guesthouse area in downtown, about 3km from the bus terminal).
-The one way fare for a private ride is 60 THB (negotiable).
+Once you have reached the bus terminal in Trat (see picture below), you can take a songthaew pick-up taxi to Thanon Thana Charoen (the guesthouse area in downtown, about 3km from the bus terminal).
+The one way fare for a private ride is 60 Baht (negotiable).

 Bangkok to Trat by Minivan